Must You Notify PDPC About a Data Breach in Your Business?

 If you or your business fails to notify the PDPC or the affected individuals of a notifiable data breach as required, the PDPC may make orders to require that your business to destroy any collected personal data and/or stop collecting personal data.

-The PDPC may also impose financial sanctions of up to $200,000 or $1 million for non-compliant individuals and organisations respectively.
+The PDPC may also impose financial sanctions of:

 If you or your business makes the notification late, you may face the same sanctions stated above.
 You should therefore try to justify any delays within the notification to the PDPC.
 The penalties meted out, if any, may be reduced if there are well-supported reasons for the delayed notification.